dryals/varroa-demography/README.md

 run in ascending order of their numerals within directories.
 Additional subdirectories and large data files are excluded from this repository, but all can be reconstructed by running these scripts.
 R markdown scripts were run outside of the cluster on a comsumer laptop
 *after* bash scripts and often rely on their products.

+## Data
+- `varroa_data.csv` includes sample collection and library preparation data for all samples included in the final analysis

 ##  Directories

+- 0_raw_reads
+  - must be downloaded from NCBI ...
 - 2_ipyrad
   - scripts for assembling raw reads using `ipyrad`
   - `params-P#.txt` parameter files contain barcode information for demultiplexing